 Here is the simplest definition of the term:

-Mass amateurization happens by removing or weakining of the entry barriers to a professional field.
+Mass amateurization occurs by removing or weakening the entry barriers to a professional field.

-But we should keep in mind that Clay Shirky has used the notion to address the upcoming trend in the media.
+However, we should keep in mind that Clay Shirky has used the notion to address an emerging trend in the media.

 He describes the trend as follows: